Financial-Times/origami/README.md

 Similar to `wrapWithContext` is `wrap` which does not accept a context argument.

+`wrapWithContext` and `wrap` do no execute the given function, instead they return a wrapped version of the function.

 `oErrors.wrap(fn)` - Wrap a function so that any uncaught errors thrown while executing the function are caught and reported.

 #### Log data and associating logs with errors

-`o-errors` allows you to log arbitrary strings using a `console.log`, and `console.warn` like API.
+`o-errors` allows you to log arbitrary strings using a `console.log`, `console.warn`, and `console.error` like API.

-Instead of logging to the console however, the last few log lines are kept in memory.
+Instead of logging to the console however, if the `logLevel` configuration option is set to `contextonly`, the last few log lines are kept in memory.
 Then, when an uncaught error is logged to the error aggregator, the log lines are included as additional context.